dl1cwi/dl1cwi/README.md

-- 👋 Hi, I’m @dl1cwi
+- 👋 Hi, I’m @dl1cwi, my name is Carsten
 - 👀 I’m interested in ...
-     - RC-modells with selfbuild tx and / or rx based on arduino or atmega ...
+     - RC-modells (crawler, trucks and ships) with selfbuild controling based on arduino or attiny to steeering lights, motors, winch, sound, telemetry
+     - amateur radio, so i have a call sign:  DL1CWI since 2003
+     - CAD with freecad and
+     - 3D-printing with SLA- and FDM-printer

 <!---